 In the Parisian region alone, more than 20 million tons of excavated soil are extracted each year.
 Only 20% to 30% of inert excavated soil is recycled, whilst the rest is sent to landfills.
 This soil is considered waste even though it can be a resource.
 The current development plan is to extend metro lines in Paris and the suburbs generating even more excavated soils.
 This research is about creating glazed ceramic tiles from that excavated soil and demolition waste.
 These excavated materials such as clay, marl, sand, limestone, as well as demolition waste, can be reused to make ceramic objects and glazes.

 The different types of soil contain various minerals and have different grains, therefore presenting the possibility of a wide variety of rich colours and textures.
 The results are locally sourced ceramic tiles that tell a story.

 The excavated materials have been identified and are excavated from different worksites in the Parisian region.
 Continuous production can therefore be ensured.

 This work was made possible thanks to the funding of Faire Paris, an open call launched by the Paris Center for architecture and urbanism, the Pavillon de l'Arsenal.
-It was done in contact with Société du Grand Paris, ECT, Cycle Terre, Placo Saint-Gobain, Myriam Duc (physicist at University Gustave-Eiffel), as well as many ceramicists, and in particular the ceramic department of the University Duperré.
+It was created in collaboration with Société du Grand Paris, ECT, Cycle Terre, Placo Saint-Gobain, Myriam Duc (physicist at University Gustave-Eiffel), as well as many ceramicists, and in particular the ceramic department of the University Duperré.